 Please note, Congress provided special protection in the FOIA for three narrow categories of law enforcement and national security records.
 The provisions protecting those records are known as “exclusions.”
 The first exclusion protects the existence of an ongoing criminal law enforcement investigation when the subject of the investigation is unaware that it is pending and disclosure could reasonably be expected to interfere with enforcement proceedings.
 The second exclusion is limited to criminal law enforcement agencies and protects the existence of informant records when the informant’s status has not been officially confirmed.
 The third exclusion is limited to the FBI and protects the existence of foreign intelligence or counterintelligence, or international terrorism records when the existence of such records is classified.
 Records falling within an exclusion are not subject to the requirements of the FOIA.
 So, when the OIG responds to your request, it will limit its response to those records that are subject to the FOIA.
 Finally, please note the IG Act prohibits Federal Inspectors General from disclosing the identity of individuals making reports, without the consent of that individual, unless the Inspector General determines such disclosure is unavoidable during the course of an investigation.
 5 U.S.C.
 Appendix § 8M.
 Accordingly, if you submit a status request, the SBA OIG will redact information likely to identify a complainant under Exemption 3 of the FOIA, unless the complainant has consented to disclosure of his or her identity.

 Additional information regarding the Freedom of Information Act is available on SBA's FOIA webpage, which can be accessed by CLICKING HERE.
-You also may call the FOIA/PA Office at (202) 401-8203 if you have any questions.
+You also may call the FOIA/PA Office at (202) 401-8203 if you have any questions about FOIA at the SBA.

 The Hotline is an information collecting tool.
 Through it, we gather information necessary to determine trends and risks facing the SBA programs and operations.
 We take our duty to protect the confidentiality of our complainants very seriously.
 In our experience, one of the best ways to ensure this confidentiality is to minimize the leakage of information out of the Hotline into an unprotected environment.
 Due to confidentiality and privacy concerns for our complainants and other interested parties, the Hotline has adopted a policy of not providing status updates or case closing notifications.
 In balancing the competing concerns involved with Hotline disclosure risks and benefits, the OIG has determined this bright line rule best complemented our mission and duties under the IG Act.
 Although you may not hear from us, every complaint is reviewed and processed.
 We understand that it is often a difficult decision to file a complaint with an OIG, and we honor your choice to do so by diligently reviewing and developing allegations received.
 Individuals seeking the status of a complaint may do so by submitting a FOIA request using the procedures discussed above.
 You may also see a current list of investigatory and audit results by CLICKING HERE.